Total Distance: 9 km

 Return Time: 5 hours

 This hike offers sweeping views of Tutshi Lake and the surrounding mountains.
 There is a lot of steep scree to climb up to the ridge but it is a fun, narrow ridge to walk once on the top.
 It is a favourite early-season hike as it is south facing with early snow melt.
 As a bonus watch for Mountain Goats on the ridge.

-Drive towards Carcross on the South Klondike highway.
-38 km south of the Carcross bridge there is a gravel road on the right side of the highway.
+From Carcross, continue south on the South Klondike Highway (towards Skagway, Alaska) for 38 km.
+You will reach a rough gravel road on the right side of the highway.
 Park here.
+It is just before a creek and gravel pit.
 The road is on the north side of a creek.
 If you come to a gravel pit (on the south side of the creek), you have gone too far.

 Note: There is no official name for this mountain.

 From the highway, walk up the steep gravel road.
 There is only one fork in the road.
 Stay left, although they meet up again very quickly.